blee2322/iforecast/README.md

 ## Motivation

-This project was created to enable visitors log their birthplace and know its weather.
-Birthplaces of previous visitors would be logged on maps and their data would be displayed by virtue of google analytics.
+This project was created to enable visitors log their birthplace and know its weather and other basic location data.
+Birthplaces of previous visitors would be logged on maps and data of the vistors birthplace is available upon click.

 ## Getting Started